hynekral/English-for-designers/02-intentional-aboutness/case-study.md

 `Old logo.`

 I started my work by designing the logo.
 We wanted it to be playful, youthful and representing a theatre as itself.
 I started thinking about one motive that connects all forms of art together.
 Then the glorious idea came!

-The connecting word is **the dialog!**
+*The connecting word is **the dialog!***

 Because art, in any form, is a dialog.
 Either between the artists, between the artist and the viewer or between the viewers.

- The offering motive for theatre was the theatre mask, of course.
+The offering visual element for theatre was the theatre mask, of course.
 The dialogue represent the best, as I think, quotation marks.
 So let’s try to put these motives together.
 And *voilá*, what have we got?
 The new logo!

 ![Logo origin.
 Theatre masks + quotation marks = new logo](./img/logo-origin.png) `Origin of the new logo.`